 The P&S mission creates a favorable climate for the Occupational Therapy Program to have shaped its curriculum well beyond the medical model.
-The Occupational Therapy Programs' mission is: to educate and prepare occupational therapists to promote health and well-being through occupation as practitioners, consultants, educators, and researchers in a variety of socio-cultural, professional, and institutional contexts.
+The Occupational Therapy Programs' mission is: to educate and prepare a diverse and eclectic group of occupational therapists to promote health and well-being through occupation as practioners, consultants, educators, and researchers in a variety of socio cultural, professional, geographic, and institutional contexts.
+The programs aim to be supportive and responsive to the continuously changing needs of the local NYC and wider community.
+In line with the university mission, the program recognizes the importance of its location in NYC and seeks to link its research and teaching to the vast resources of a great metropolis.